With that, we set out to explain the different types of coffee grinders out there, so you can avoid the confusion and overwhelm that we experienced.

 The steel ones are cheaper (but may not last as long), and are more commonly used in commercial or industrial machines.

 Ceramic coffee grinders also tend to result in a slightly higher quality of coffee because they run cooler than steel ones.

 This cooler temperature means that the grinder won’t burn off some of the natural oils present in the beans the way that a steel grinder might.

 Steel grinders tend to be cheaper, but are actually a bit safer when it comes to dealing with any foreign objects that might be found in the beans, as these could potentially crack a ceramic burr.

 Conical vs Flat Grinder

-One more big distinction to make with burr grinders before we can dive more into the grinders themselves!
+Here's more big distinction to make before we can dive more into the grinders themselves!

-The burrs on burr grinders come in two shapes: flat or conical.
+The burrs come in two shapes: flat or conical.
 Each of these has a different purpose, and produces different types of ground particles.

 A flat grinder will produce very uniform particles, while a conical grinder produces both larger and smaller particles.

 You might not be able to tell the difference with a naked eye, but the uniform vs. dual sized grounds definitely result in a very different kind of coffee.